-A fee of \$2.00 is charged for each two-year or three-year certificate granted.
+A fee of \$2.00 is charged for each two-year or three-year certificate granted in the Teachers College.

 A fee of \$1.00 per subject, with a maximum of \$5.00, is charged for entrance examinations taken on days other than those specified, and a fee of \$5.00 is charged for each examination in college work not taken in course.